Building a smart home: 6 products to get you started

 Do you want to transform your home into a smart space?
 Here are 6 beginner-friendly starter gadgets that won't break the bank.

 Sponsored by the new S10 robot vacuum & mop cleaner from 360 Botslab.
 With an ultra-slim design, strong 3300Pa suction power plus large water tank and dust bin.
-Special offer: Purchase an S10 and get a FREE 360 Botslab cordless stick vacuum and free shipping.
+Limited time: Use code "FLASH20" at checkout to receive 20% off and free shipping.
 T&Cs apply.

 The concept of using 'smart' products for home automation has been around for a while.
 However, it's only been in the past few years that the tech has become accessible to basically everyone - both in terms of the technical knowhow required and overall affordability.

 Here are 6 beginner-friendly gadgets that will help turn your normal home into a smart one.
 Whether you own your own house or are renting an apartment, consider this your AI starter kit.

 A smart doorbell is a simple addition to any home that can be easily installed without the need for an electrician.

 Models such as the 360 Botslab Video Doorbell X3 pack in tons of clever features for the security conscious, including 4K cameras with night vision, facial recognition software, package delivery detection, motion recording, human detecting sensors, two-way intercoms and inbuilt alarms.